Inserting an image

 It's recommended that you use the SVG format for images because this format allows you to add callouts that you can later edit and extract for translation.

-frame="all"attribute.
+attribute.
 If you want your image to be scaled to its container size, use

 scalefit.
 You can also specify a